liferay/liferay-docs/userGuide/en/chapters/18-advanced-portal-operation.markdown

 ##### SPI Runtime

-**Maximum Worker Threads** is a parameter similar to the settings in your JEE application server.
-It controls how many worker threads the SPI can use to process requests.
+**Maximum Worker Threads:** Enter the maximum number of worker threads that the SPI can use to process requests.
 By default, it is set to `100`.
 However, you should tune this value according to the number of threads allocated in the application server hosting your portal.
+This parameter functions similarly to the settings in most JEE application servers.

-**Connector Port** is the port upon which the SPI listens for requests from Liferay Portal.
+**Connector Port:** Enter the port number on which the SPI listens for requests from Liferay Portal.
 Each SPI runs on an embedded Apache Tomcat server instance.
-You must set a unique port for each SPI and you must ensure that no other processes are using that port.
+Each of the portal's SPIs must use a unique port and you must ensure that no other processes are using that port.

 ---